 Then take the practice test to see just where you really stand.

-For many, it comes as a bit of a shock when they see their results and realize that there is still plenty more work that they need to put in before they truly are ready.
+For many, it comes as a bit of a shock when they see their results and realizes there is still plenty more work they need to put in before they truly are ready.

 And if possible, my suggestion is that you do more than one practice test.